A Letter from Our President

 If the employee attests “yes” to any of these items, the employee will not be permitted on campus.
 The employee will need to contact their direct manager and will be asked to work remotely, if feasible, and to follow the CDC’s guidance regarding What to do if you are sick with coronavirus disease 2019 (COVID-19), as appropriate.
 If the employee cannot work remotely, the employee should communicate with their manager regarding possible options.
 The manager should provide to HR a report on employees who are required to work remotely due to the attestation.
 Workday will provide HR with a report of anyone who answered “yes” to one of the attestation questions.

 If an employee is suspected of having or is confirmed to have COVID-19, the employee’s manager should report this to HR immediately.
 The employee’s work area on campus will be cleaned and disinfected, as appropriate.
-HR will contact the employee to determine any additional employees the individual had been in close contact with—within 6 feet of for more than 15 minutes—in the previous 48 hours.
+HR will contact the employee to determine any additional employees the individual had been in close contact with, per the CDC definition, in the previous 48 hours.
 The list generated will be used to determine who will be notified and informed that they were near someone who has a potential positive COVID-19 test.
 The employee's identity will be kept confidential consistent with applicable law.

 Managers will be trained to be mindful of complying with all obligations regarding confidential treatment of all medical information, including COVID-19 test results.

 Students are being instructed to reach out to the Student Support team at 855-374-3572 and [email protected] for any concerns or issues.
 This email address will also enable students to privately report any issues that may be COVID-19 related as well as seek health information.